dnsimple/dnsimple-support/content/articles/secondary-dns-provider-dns-made-easy.markdown

 ![DNSMadeEasy adding secondary button](/files/dns-made-easy-secondary-click.png)

-In the popup, type your domain name and select the IP set you just created.
+In the popup, type your domain name, and select the IP set you just created.

 ![DNSMadeEasy adding secondary configuration](/files/dns-made-easy-popup.png)

-If the configuration is correct, a success message will appear and you'll be taken to the detail page for you domain.
+If the configuration is correct, a success message will appear.
+You'll be taken to the detail page for your domain.

 ![DNSMadeEasy configuration successful](/files/dns-made-easy-config-success.png)